sentclose/sentc-docs/docs/src/guide/group.md

 Key rotation can be useful when a member leaves the group, ensuring that all new content is encrypted using the newest key.

+The user who starts the rotation can also sign the new keys.
+When the other member finish the rotation, the signed keys can be verified to make sure that the starter is the real user.

 ### Key rotation start

 To start the rotation call this function from any group member account: